r4f4elo/refresh-git/README.md

-# 🤹🏻‍ refresh-git
-## Refresh your mind about everything about Git
+# 🤹🏻‍ Refresh Git - Refresh your mind about everything about Git.

 This cheat sheet summarizes everything useful commonly used Git and GitHub for quick reference.